shriya-199/Intelligent-Medicine-Management-System/Readme.md

 - acetaminophen
 - lasmiditan
 - dihydroergotamine
 Enter 1 to add medicines
 Enter 2 to view medicines
 Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
-Your choice: 6
-Enter the name of the medicine to update schedule: vomin Enter new schedule details for vomin:
-Enter number of doses per day: 1
-Enter number of days to take the medicine: 1
-Enter day 1 (e.g., Monday): Monday
-Enter time for dose 1 (HH:mm): 10:00
-Schedule for vomin updated successfully.
-Schedule for vomin updated successfully.
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines
-Enter 4 to delete medicines
-Enter 5 to view medicine history
-Enter 6 to update schedule for an existing medicine Enter 7 to view the schedule of a medicine
-Enter 8 to exit the system
-Your choice: 7
-Enter the name of the medicine to view schedule: lasmiditan Schedule for lasmiditan:
-Schedule {Doses per day = 3, Existing Slots = [Monday-08:00, Tuesday-08:00, Monday-08:10, Monday-16:00, Sunday-12:00, Sunday-18:00, Monday-09:00, Tuesday-09:00, Wednesday-09:00, Friday-15:00, Sunday-15:00, Monday-09:30, Tuesday-09:30, Monday-14:37, Tuesday-14:37, Monday-22:45, Tuesday-22:45, Saturday-07:50, Monday-10:00]}
-Enter 1 to add medicines
-Enter 2 to view medicines
-Enter 3 to update medicines